incremental-design/app-stencils/packages/vue3/component-base/README.md

    </code>
    </pre>

-Once you set up this method, you can conditionally execute business logic, depending on the value of `currentState`, `oldState` and `input`.
-Most of the time, you'll only need `currentState`, but for more advanced behaviors, you might want the `oldState` and `input` as well.
+Once you set up this method, you can conditionally execute business logic, depending on the value of `currentState`, `oldState` and `inputEvents`.
+Most of the time, you'll only need `currentState`, but for more advanced behaviors, you might want the `oldState` and `inputEvents` as well.
 Keep in mind that all of these arguments are _arrays_.
 This is by design.
 It makes **compound** states and inputs - states that are a union of two or more states, and inputs that are a union of two or more inputs, respectively - easy to parse.
 For example:

 | Compound State       | How it's represented in the `currentState` and `previousState` arrays: |
 | :------------------- | :--------------------------------------------------------------------- |